An openly-branched aromatic shrub to 1.5 metres tall, to less than 1 metre wide.

 It grows in wet and dry sclerophyll forests, typically on sandy substrates or sandstone outcrop, and is confined to the southern highlands of NSW, growing around Moss Vale, Avoca, Bowral, Bargo and west towards the Wombeyan Caves.

 Branches are densely hairy, at least when young and have more or less sessile glands.

-Leaves are always in opposite pairs (rarely in 3-leaf whorls), somewhat crowded along stems, egg-shaped to narrow egg-shaped, hairy on the upper surface, have two or three lobes on each side, to 9 mm long and to 5 mm wide, on a petiole 0.5 to 2 mm long.
+Prostanthera have simple, opposite and usually odorous leaves.
+In this species, leaves somewhat crowded along stems, egg-shaped to narrow egg-shaped, hairy on the upper surface, with two or three lobes on each side; to 9 mm long and to 5 mm wide, on a petiole 0.5 to 2 mm long.
 The leaves have a crinkled-contorted appearance with undulating margins and are strongly glandular.

 In this species, flowers are arranged mostly singularly in the leaf axils, near the ends of branches with bracteoles less than 0.5 mm long at the base.
 The petals are mauve with a white tinge, to 13 mm long and are fused for part of their length, with overall flowers about 10 mm wide.
 Flowering occurs from September to October